nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * For more information on each specific field, refer to the [Fields](#fields) section

 #### Preamble
-Preamble is a special piece of information specified for certain commands that are entered without prefixes
+Preamble is a special piece of information specified for certain commands that are entered without prefixes.
 * They need to be specified right after the [command](#command) word and before any other [Fields](#field).
   * For example, `edit_elderly S1234567A n/John Doe` has the preamble `S1234567A`
   * On the other hand, specifying `edit_elderly n/John Doe S1234567A` is invalid as the preamble `S1234567A` has to come before all other fields.